Bears to face Golden Hurricane and Golden Eagles in Tulsa this weekend.

 He played collegiately at Virginia Tech and earned his bachelor's degree from the University of Maryland in finance in 1993.
 In 1997 he earned two post-baccalaureate degrees, one in Secondary Education and one in Mathematics, both from University of Phoenix.

 Nelson obtained his USSF National "A" License, the highest coaching certification given out by the federation.
 He also holds an NSCAA "Premier" Diploma and an NSCAA Goalkeeping Diploma.
-He has been the Lead USSF Coaching License Instructor for Nevada where he instructed the "D" & "E" coaching license courses.
-In 2012, he was honored with the first ever "Nevada Coaching Educator of the Year" award.
+Nelson recently was appointed to be an Age Group Coach for the Region II Girls' Olympic Development Program.
+He has been the Lead USSF Coaching License Instructor for Nevada where he instructed the "D" & "E" coaching license courses and is currently a Lead USSF Coaching License Instructor for Missouri and Kansas instructing "D" & "E" coaching license courses.
+In 2012, he was honored with the first-ever "Nevada Coaching Educator of the Year" award.

-Nelson will be relocating to the Springfield area with his wife, Michele, and their two children, Brock & Brynn.
+Nelson and his wife, Michele, have two children, Brock & Brynn.